ad-freiburg/elevant/docs/link_benchmark_articles.md

      texts.
 Set `predictions_iterator_implemented = False` when calling `super().__init__()`.
 See
      [here](../src/elevant/prediction_readers/nif_prediction_reader.py) for an example.

-2) Add your custom prediction reader name to the `src.linkers.linkers.PredictionFormats` enum, e.g.
+2) Add your custom prediction reader name to the `src.elevant.linkers.linkers.PredictionFormats` enum, e.g.
  `MY_FORMAT = "my_format"`.

-3) In `src.linkers.linking_system.LinkingSystem._initialize_linker` add an `elif` case in which you load necessary mappings (if any) and initialize the `LinkingSystem`'s `prediction_reader`.
+3) In `src.elevant.linkers.linking_system.LinkingSystem._initialize_linker` add an `elif` case in which you load necessary mappings (if any) and initialize the `LinkingSystem`'s `prediction_reader`.
 This could look something like this:

         elif linker_type == Linkers.MY_FORMAT.value: